 The upshot of these considerations is that if the humanoids practice teaching and learning of the kind that has long distinguished human beings, then their tracking of basic properties is likely to be defeasible, and defeasible in a way that will be manifest to them.
 They will target properties that are revealed, not necessarily via their subjective sensitization, but via a corrected counterpart: their sensitization in the absence of factors that deserve to be identified as evidential restrictions and distortions.

-Back to rule-following
+5.3 Back to Rule-Following

 On the picture developed so far, the humanoids will each be sensitized like any animals to certain basic patterns: in our paradigm case, properties; they will be able to attend to those properties, making them into candidates about which to form beliefs and other attitudes; and specifically, they will be able to attend to them as properties that they may occasionally miss or mistake.